 Penny White joined ISTO in May 2000 with 16 years of experience in the biopharmaceutical industry including serving as the Associate Director of Regulatory Affairs for Chiron Corporation, and prior to that as the Associate Director of Technical Affairs for Centocor, Inc. During that time she prepared numerous documents for submission to regulatory bodies, both U.S. and foreign, with successful outcomes leading to product approvals.
 She is a member of the Regulatory Affairs Professional Society with certification as a Regulatory Affairs Professional, and has a B.S. in Biology from Texas A&M University.

 Gary Gage, who joined ISTO in January 2004, has 20 years of experience in the medical device industry.
 He has developed several products from concept to commercialization, and holds multiple patents.
 His medical product development tenure includes research and development and senior level management positions with Johnson & Johnson, Surgimedics, Medtronic and Abbott Laboratories.
-He holds a B.S. in Mechanical Engineering from Texas A&M University and is a Registered Professional Engineer.
+He holds a B.S. in Mechanical Engineering from Texas A&M University and a Master of Business Administration from Auburn University and is a Registered Professional Engineer.